FireheadDev/Unreal-Project-Tools/README.md

 - Any logs created by the scripts can be found in the `.\Logs\` folder.
 - By default the folder containing this README and other folders should be placed in the root of your project.

+## Planned Changes

+- Add indications of or find ways to log other script's output to log files.
+- Variant build scripts.